 - Visible injuries, lesions or wounds

-While physical appearance can be a clear indication of illness, it can be difficult to see symptoms on small birds and some birds may not exhibit physical symptoms at all.
+While physical appearance can be a clear indication of illness, it can be difficult to see symptoms in small birds, and some birds may not exhibit physical symptoms at all.
 In these cases, the bird’s behavior is a better way to gauge its health.

 Recognizing Sick Birds by Behavior